Construction Injuries: Key Takeaways

 - Don’t move if you suspect a head or back injury.

-- If your condition allows, take photos or videos of the accident site and your injuries.
+- If possible, take photos or videos of the accident site and your injuries.
 If you cannot do it on your own, ask a colleague to do it for you.

 - Take note of the witnesses to your accident.

-- Inform your manager about the accident by giving essential information, only.
+- Inform your manager about the accident by giving essential details only.

-- Do not communicate with the safety inspector on site, as this can affect your chances of pursuing fair compensation in the future.
+- Do not communicate with the safety inspector on site: this can affect your chances of pursuing fair compensation in the future.
 Typically, safety inspectors work closely with insurance companies.

 - Do not sign anything without consulting a personal injury lawyer you trust.